LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Introduction

 \section{Introduction}

 Multivariate time series forecasting is crucial in diverse domains such as finance, healthcare, and environmental monitoring, where the goal is to predict future values based on historical data.
 This task is particularly challenging in long-term forecasting, as it necessitates models that can effectively capture feature correlations and long-term dependencies across multiple time series.
-Recent research has increasingly focused on applying transformer architectures to time series forecasting, leveraging their capacity to model complex temporal interactions through self-attention mechanisms.
-However, despite their potential, state-of-the-art approaches for multivariate time series forecasting still primarily rely on linear models, such as those proposed by Ni \etal~\cite{Ni2024}, raising concerns about the efficacy of transformers in this context, particularly given their suboptimal performance and inherent complexity.
+Recent research has increasingly focused on applying Transformer architectures to time-series forecasting, leveraging their capacity to model complex temporal interactions through self-attention mechanisms.
+However, despite their potential, state-of-the-art approaches to multivariate time series forecasting still rely mainly on linear models, such as those proposed by Zeng\etal~\cite{Zeng2023}, raising concerns about the efficacy of Transformers in this context, particularly given their suboptimal performance and inherent complexity.